mrhotmadm/schoology-export/README.md

 # What is `schoology-export`?

 `schoology-export` automates the process of collecting resources, assignments, and files from your Schoology courses.
-With just a few clicks, you can save an entire course's content to your local device for offline access, backup, or migration via an organized ZIP file
+With just a few clicks, you can save an entire course's content to your local device for offline access, backup, or migration via an organized ZIP file.

 Key features:
 - Exports all files, folders, and resources from a Schoology course